Recorded Live: The 12 Year Old Genius

 Recorded Live: The 12 Year Old Genius is the first live album by Little Stevie Wonder.
 The album was released on the Tamla record label (catalog #240) in May 1963, the same month as the single release of "Fingertips" (catalog #54080).
-"Fingertips" topped both the Billboard Hot 100 chart and the R&B Singles chart, and Recorded Live: The 12 Year Old Genius topped the Billboard 200, all of which happened in 1963.
-This is the last album to use the "Little" in Stevie Wonder's name.
-Starting with the next album, he would go by the name of just "Stevie Wonder."
-Wonder was the second and youngest solo artist to chart on the Billboard Top LPs under the age of 18.
-He was only 13 years old when that occurred.
+"Fingertips" topped both the Billboard Hot 100 chart and the R&B Singles chart, and Recorded Live: The 12 Year Old Genius topped the Billboard 200, all of which occurred in 1963.
+This is the last album to use the "Little" prefix in his stage name; starting with his next album, he was credited simply as "Stevie Wonder."
+Wonder is the youngest solo artist to chart a number-one album on the Billboard Top LPs chart, achieving the feat at 13 years old.